j-morano/buffer_manager.nvim/README.md

 **Note:** the plugin does not remove terminal buffers or modified buffers.

-### Reorder buffers
+### Reorganize buffers

-The buffers can be reordered in any way.
+The buffers can be reorganized in any way.
 To do it, just move the name of the buffer to the chosen line.

 ## Configuration